wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/post-logout-hook.md

 ---
-title: Post Logout Hook
-pageTitle: WunderGraph - Post Logout Hook
-description:
+title: postLogout hook
+description: Reference documentation for the postLogout hook
 ---

 The `postLogout` hook gets called after the user has been logged out.